Cortisol Symptoms: Signs Your Cortisol Levels May Be Too High

 • Magnesium for nervous system support

-These are not solutions on their own but can be supportive tools when cortisol symptoms begin to feel overwhelming.
+These are not solutions on their own, but they can be supportive tools when cortisol symptoms begin to feel overwhelming.

 How vh1be Supports Balanced Cortisol Levels

-At vh1be, our formulations blend Ayurvedic wisdom with modern science to support your mind and body during busy or demanding periods.
-Each product is designed to help you feel more grounded, energised, and centred—without extremes.
+At vh1be, our formulations blend Ayurvedic inspiration with modern wellness principles to support the mind and body during busy or demanding periods.

-Our adaptogen-rich formulas are crafted to complement your daily routine and encourage a more balanced response to stress.
-If you’re experiencing cortisol symptoms, exploring the right combination of lifestyle habits and supplements can be a meaningful first step.
+If you are experiencing cortisol symptoms, exploring the right combination of sleep, nourishment, stress support, and targeted wellness habits can be a meaningful first step.

 Frequently Asked Questions